 Hermann Hellwagner (IEEE S’85–A’88–M’95–SM’11) is a full professor of computer science at Klagenfurt University where he leads the research group “Multimedia Communication (MMC)” in the Institute of Information Technology (ITEC).
 His current research areas of interest are distributed multimedia systems, multimedia communications and adaptation, QoS/QoE, Information-Centric Networking (ICN), and communication multi-UAV networks.
 Further information is available on http://www.itec.aau.at/~hellwagn/.

-Anna Ukhanova is one of research leads in Google Research EMEA which focuses on wide area of ML and AI related topics.
-Anna received a M.Sc. in Information and Communication Systems from St. Petersburg State University of Aerospace Instrumentation in Russia, and a Ph.D. in Computer Science from the Technical University of Denmark (DTU).
+Anna Ukhanova is one of the research leads in Google Research EMEA which focuses on a wide area of ML and AI-related topics.
+Anna received an M.Sc. in Information and Communication Systems from St. Petersburg State University of Aerospace Instrumentation in Russia, and a Ph.D. in Computer Science from the Technical University of Denmark (DTU).
 She is a grantee of the Danish National Advanced Technology Foundation for research work in the field of visual perception.
 She has been working with Google Switzerland since 2014.